HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Higher-order Hyper-geometric path anomaly detection

-\paragraph{Distribution of edge weights in random $k$-th order graphs} Thanks to this mapping, we can find the frequency distributions of individual paths of length \(k\) conditional on the frequencies of paths of length $k-1$ based on a random model for \(k\)-th order De Bruijn graphs.
-This model preserves the total in- and out-degrees of all nodes, while randomly shuffling the weights of edges.
-We can formalize the model as a stochastic process that randomly draws \(m\) edges, where \(m\) is the total number of (weighted) edges in the graph, i.e. the sum of all edge weights, which corresponds to the total number of paths of length $k$ observed in the data.
+\paragraph{Distribution of edge weights in random $k$-th order graphs} This mapping allows us to compute frequency distributions for individual paths of length \(k\), conditional on the frequencies of paths of length $k-1$, based on a random model for \(k\)-th order De Bruijn graphs that preserves the total in- and out-degrees of all nodes while randomly shuffling the weights of edges.
+We can formalize the model as a stochastic process that randomly draws \(m\) edges, where \(m\) is the sum of all \(k\)-th order edge weights (the total number of paths of length $k$ observed in the data).
 Different from simple random graph models, in this sampling process we must account for the fact that different edges in a $k$-th order De Bruijn graph have different probabilities to be drawn.
 Specifically, we are more likely to generate edges between pairs of nodes with a high in- and out-degree.
 In our null model of paths, this translates to the fact that a path of length $k$ is more likely to occur if it continues a frequently occurring path of length $k-1$.
-We capture the fact that different edges in a $k$-th order De Bruijn graph occur with different probabilities by means of a matrix \(\Xi\).
-Each entry of this matrix corresponds to one possible pair of nodes that can be connected by an edge, and the value of the entry denotes how many times this pair of nodes can possibly be drawn.
+We capture the fact that different edges in a $k$-th order De Bruijn graph occur with different probabilities using a matrix \(\Xi\), where each entry corresponds to one possible pair of higher-order nodes that can be connected by an edge, and the value of the entry denotes how many times this pair of nodes can possibly be drawn.
 We thus obtain a sampling procedure that can be described by the multivariate hypergeometric distribution.